Amiton7/generative-ai-flowchart/README.md

-# Visual Comparison of Foundational Generative AI Models
+# Visual Comparison of Foundational Gen AI Models

-This is a comprehensive visualization and comparison of foundational Deep Generative AI models.
+This is a comprehensive visualization and comparison of Foundational Generative AI models.

 The process of "comparison" is perhaps the root of all scientific curiosity.
 Hence, this project serves an educational and a research purpose to simplify our understanding of complex scientific concepts through an easy-to-use visual comparison.